theosanderson/taxonium/taxonium_component/README.md

-# Taxonium web client
+# Taxonium component

-This is the client used at taxonium.org
+This React component is the heart of Taxonium

 ### Dev instructions